kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## proxy-ssl-location-only

-Set if proxy-ssl parameters should be applied onyl on locations and not on servers.
+Set if proxy-ssl parameters should be applied only on locations and not on servers.
 _**default:**_ is disabled